UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module6/module6_17.md

 Notes:

-The values we chose in our columns need to be simple enough to calculate the expected output of our function.
+The values we chose in our columns should be simple enough to easily calculate the expected output of our function.

-Just like how we used made tests using calculations we know to be true, we do the same using a simple dataset we call **helper data**.
+Just like how we made unit tests using calculations we know to be true, we do the same using a simple dataset we call **helper data**.

 The dataframe must have a small dimension to keep the calculations